10th (Service) Battalion, Queen's (Royal West Surrey Regiment) (Battersea): Training

 At New Year 1916 the WO formally took over the battalion from the borough council, and ordered it to Albuhera Barracks, Aldershot, to join 41st Division, the last 'K' division to be formed.
 It was assigned to 124th Brigade, serving alongside the 26th (Bankers) and 32nd (East Ham) Battalions of the Royal Fusiliers (City of London Regiment) (RF) and the 21st King's Royal Rifle Corps (Yeoman Rifles) (KRRC), recruited from North Country farmers.
 At Aldershot the battalions were equipped with modern rifles, specialists such as Lewis gunners, signallers and 'bombers' were selected and trained, and route marches were carried out in full marching order.
 Unfit personnel were withdrawn to second-line units, including Col Inglis who left to command the newly formed 33rd (Labour) Battalion, Royal Fusiliers, at Seaford but died on 30 March 1916, aged 53.
 He was replaced by Lieutenant-Colonel Richard Oakley, a former Regular officer of the Cameronians (Scottish Rifles).
-Some other trained replacements came from the 3rd (Reserve) Battalion, Queen's, at Sittingbourne.
+Some other trained replacements came from the 3rd (Reserve) Battalion, Queen's, at Sittingbourne, and 300 from 8th (Reserve) Battalion), Northamptonshire Regiment at Colchester.
 In February the whole of 41st Division concentrated at Aldershot and began its final battle training.

 On 5 May 10th Queen's boarded three trains for Southampton Docks, where the men embarked on the transport Hunscraft and landed at Le Havre in France the following morning.
 On 7 May the battalion went by train to Steenbecque and then marched to billets at Ebblinghem, later moving to Outtersteene in the division's concentration area west of Bailleul in Second Army's area.
 Here it resumed training until the end of the month.